 Yes, capped at 20 per cent of the total project costs.

-This is for each Council to decide on their approval processes but not a requirement of the application.
+Each council can decide on their approval processes, this is not a requirement of the application.

 Yes, this can include environmental remediation projects.